Ken Tanigawa rallies to win Senior PGA Championship

 Two-time U.S. Open champion Retief Goosen finished fourth at even par after a 74.
 He began the day in second, two shots behind Broadhurst and was attempting to his first tournament since the PGA Tour’s Transitions Championship in 2009.

-In a week that was marred by three weather delays, including two on Saturday, the final round was played under partly cloudy conditions with temperatures in the 70s and a slight breeze.
+In a week marred by three weather delays , including two on Saturday, the final round was played under partly cloudy conditions with temperatures in the 70s and a slight breeze.

-The East Course proved how stingy it can be on Sunday during a senior major.

-Led by Billy Andrade’s 66, only six players shot below par Sunday.

 Mark Brown, from Oyster Bay, New York, and Bob Sowards, from Dublin, Ohio, were the tournament’s top club pros by finishing in a tie for 21st at 9 over.